zackmdavis/Category_War/firming_up_not-lying_around_its_edge-cases.md

 _But they won't_.
 An institution that proclaims to be dedicated to "science" is asking for a _very high_ level of trust.
 Science is complicated enough and natural language is ambiguous enough, that that kind of trust that can be _betrayed_ without lying.

 I want to emphasize that I'm _not_ saying the report-drafting scientist in the scenario I've been discussing is a "bad person."
 (As it is written, [almost no one is evil; almost everything is broken.](https://blog.jaibot.com/)) Under more favorable conditions—in a world where metallurgists had the academic freedom to speak the truth as they see it without being threatened with ostracism and starvation—the _sort of person_ who finds the wizard's oath appealing, wouldn't even be _tempted_ to engage in these kinds of not-technically-lying shenanigans.
-But the point of the wizard's oath is to constrain you, to have a _simple_ bright-line rule to _force_ you to be truthful, _even when other people are making that genuinely difficult_.[^vassar] Yudkowsky's meta-honesty proposal is a clever attempt to strengthen the foundations of this ethic by formulating a more complicated theory that can account for the edge-cases under which even unusually honest people agree that lying is okay (due to extraordinary coercion).
+But the point of the wizard's oath is to constrain you, to have a _simple_ bright-line rule to _force_ you to be truthful, _even when other people are making that genuinely difficult_.
+Yudkowsky's meta-honesty proposal is a clever attempt to strengthen the foundations of this ethic by formulating a more complicated theory that can account for the edge-cases under which even unusually honest people agree that lying is okay (due to extraordinary coercion).

-[^vassar]: Thanks to Michael Vassar for explaining this.

 I argue that this is "firming up" the wrong place.
 A theory of under what conditions conscious explicit unambiguous outright lies are acceptable hardly helps _at all_ with combating _intellectual_ dishonesty—and I fear that intellectual dishonesty, plus sufficient intelligence, is enough to destroy the world all on its own, without the help of conscious explicit unambiguous outright lies.